scc-digitalhub/dremio-oss/README.md

 The admin user can access any resource.
 Regular users can only access resources inside their own home or belonging to their tenant.
 This implies that users can only query data and access job results according to these constraints.

 **NOTE**: currently, when you create a new source or space, you must **manually prefix its name with the tenant** you want it to belong to.
 Non-admin users cannot create sources or spaces with a different tenant than their own.

+## Additional Changes in the Fork

+### Sample Sources

+Sample sources are currently not supported by the multitenancy model implemented so far, as they are named automatically and thus cannot be prefixed manually with the appropriate tenant.

+### Source Management

+Differently from the original implementation, in which source management was restricted to admins only, non-admin users are allowed to manage (create, update and delete) sources in addition to spaces within their tenant.
+In the UI this privilege is optional and disabled by default ("edit" and "delete" buttons are not displayed in the menus), but it can be enabled in the admin console: navigate to **Admin > Cluster > Support > Support Keys**, enter `ui.space.allow-manage` key and enable it (see https://docs.dremio.com/advanced-administration/support-settings/#support-keys for details).